 My initial experience with tutoring was as a graduate student at Tulane University, where I was a medical biochemistry tutor.
 After earning a doctorate in biochemistry, I gained teaching experience in molecular cell biology and introductory biology for majors and non-majors.
 I also have extensive laboratory experience that includes setting up and operating a brain tissue culture laboratory; biomarker analysis in sickle cell disease; and identifying/developing diagnostic and prognostic tools in breast cancer, ovarian cancer, and FSHD.

-Alcorn State University - Bachelors, Chemistry
+Undergraduate Degree: Alcorn State University - Bachelors, Chemistry

-Tulane University of Louisiana - PhD, Biochemistry
+Graduate Degree: Tulane University of Louisiana - PHD, Biochemistry

 I enjoy practicing and teaching yoga, technology, gaming, hiking, biking and creative writing.